Do you have a waiting list?

 Can I enter as a relay team and how many team members do I need.

 Yes, you can enter a relay team at all Outlaw Triathlon Series events.
-Usually, these are teams of three, but a team of two is ok as well.
+This can be a team of 2 or 3.

 Can I change my relay team members?